johnmcalileytest/impressionist/README.md

 Usage
 -----

-1. Log all actions in a controller
+1. Log all actions in controller

         WidgetsController < ApplicationController
           impressionist